take-19/take-19-first-repository/README.md

 # take-19-first-repository

-Hello, everybody.
-Thank you for visiting my first git repository, take-19-first-repository.
+I am a self taugher of Java and English.

-I am going to use Git well in order to develop my skills as a Java developer and help begineers share some of my basic knowledge about Java.
+Although I have very few experiences as a Java developer, I will update my Github account as many times as I could.